waako/mac-setup/README.md

 Waako's Mac setup
 =========

-My Mac setup, applications and steps to get everything up and running
+List of software, extensions, and how everything is setup.

 # Applications